-Feature Arm Compiler 5 Arm Compiler for Embedded 6 Notes Further information Enumerator size enum_is_int is disabled by default -fno-short-enums enum_is_int is disabled by default in Arm Compiler 5, so the smallest data type that can hold the enumerator values is usedfno- short-enums is the default in Arm Compiler for Embedded 6, so the size of the enumeration type is at least 32 bits. enum_is_int for Arm Compiler 5 -fno-short-enums for Arm Compiler for Embedded 6 Optimization level -02 -00 Arm Compiler 5 uses high optimization (- 02) and optimizes for reduced code size (- Ospace) by default, rather than optimizing for performance (- Otime).
+Feature Arm Compiler 5 Arm Compiler for Embedded 6 Notes Further information Enumerator size enum_is_int is disabled by default -fno-short-enums enum_is_int is disabled by default in Arm Compiler 5, so the smallest data type that can hold the enumerator values is usedfno- short-enums is the default in Arm Compiler for Embedded 6, so the size of the enumeration type is at least 32 bits. enum_is_int for Arm Compiler 5 -fno-short-enums for Arm Compiler for Embedded 6 Optimization level -02 -00 Arm Compiler 5 uses high optimization (- 02) and optimizes for reduced code size (- 0space) by default, rather than optimizing for performance (- 0time).
 Arm Compiler for Embedded 6 uses minimum optimization (- 00) by default, and the choice of code size versus performance is controlled by the optimization level.
-Onum for Arm Compiler Ospace for Arm Compiler Ospace for Arm Compiler Otime for Arm Compiler Olevel for Arm Compiler for Embedded 6 Optimization differences.
+Onum for Arm Compiler Ospace for Arm Compiler Otime for Arm Compiler Otime for Arm Compiler Olevel for Arm Compiler for Embedded 6 Optimization differences.
 A32/T32 interwork apcs=/nointerwork apcs=/interwork In Arm Compiler 5, armasm does not specify by default that code in the input file can safely interwork between A32 and T32.
-In Arm Compiler for Embedded 6, armasm specifies interworking by default for AArch32 targets that support A32 and T32 instruction sets. apcs (armasm) for Arm Compiler 5 apcs for Arm Compiler for Embedded 6 Default C++ source language mode C++03 C++14 In Arm Compiler 5, the default C++ source language mode is C+ +03.
-In Arm Compiler for Embedded 6, the default C++ source language mode is C++14.
+In Arm Compiler for Embedded 6, armasm specifies interworking by default for AArch32 targets that support A32 and T32 instruction sets. apcs (armasm) for Arm Compiler 5 apcs for Arm Compiler for Embedded 6 Default C++ source language mode C++03 C++17 In Arm Compiler 5, the default C++ source language mode is C+ +03.
+In Arm Compiler for Embedded 6, the default C++ source language mode is C++17.
 You can override the default source language with - std in Arm Compiler for Embedded 6. cpp for Arm Compiler 5 -std for Arm Compiler for Embedded 6

 Feature Arm Compiler 5 Arm Compiler for Embedded 6 Notes Further information Default C source language mode C90 C11 [COMMUNITY] In Arm Compiler 5, the default C source language mode is C90.
 In Arm Compiler for Embedded 6, the default C source language mode is C11 [COMMUNITY].
-You can override the default source language with - std in Arm Compiler for Embedded 6. c90 for Arm Compiler 5 -std for Arm Compiler for Embedded 6 Exception handling no_exceptions -fexceptions or - fno-exceptions In Arm Compiler 5, C++ exceptions are disabled by default (no_exceptions).
+You can override the default source language with - std in Arm Compiler for Embedded 6. c90 for Arm Compiler 5 -std for Arm Compiler for Embedded 6 Exception handling no_exceptions -fexceptions Or - fno-exceptions In Arm Compiler 5, C++ exceptions are disabled by default ( no_exceptions).
 In Arm Compiler for Embedded 6, C++ exceptions are enabled by default (-fexceptions) for C++ sources, or disabled by default (- fno-exceptions) for C sources. no_exceptions for Arm Compiler 5 -fexceptions, -fno- exceptions for Arm Compiler for Embedded 6 Wide chars wchar16 -fno-short-wchar In Arm Compiler 5, the size of wchar_t is 2 bytes by default (wchar16).
-In Arm Compiler for Embedded 6, the size of wchar_t is 4 bytes by default (-fno- short-wchar). wchar16 for Arm Compiler 5 fno-short-wchar for Arm Compiler for Embedded 6 Section placement split_sections (is disabled by default) -ffunction-sections In Arm Compiler 5, functions are not put into separate ELF sections by default (split_sections is disabled).
-In Arm Compiler for Embedded 6, each function is put into a separate ELF section by default (-ffunction- sections). split_sections for Arm Compiler 5 ffunction-sections for Arm Compiler for Embedded 6
+In Arm Compiler for Embedded 6, the size of wchar_t is 4 bytes by default (-fno- short-wchar). wchar16 for Arm Compiler 5 fno-short-wchar for Arm Compiler for Embedded 6